griffinjmbur/griffinjmbur.github.io/_posts/2024-02-23-counting-blogpost.md

 First, let \\(T_i\\) be a random variable representing the number of times cluster \\(i\\) is selected and \\(t_i\\) be some specific number of times.
 To work out the probability of any particular configuration where \\(T_1 = t_1, T_2 = t_2, ...
 T_N = t-N\\), we multiply out the probability of selecting the first cluster \\(t_1\\) times, \\(\pi_1^{t_1}\\)..times the the probability of selecting the \\(N\\)th cluster \\(t_N\\) times, \\(\pi_N^{t_N}\\). *This provides the probability of drawing this exact sequence of clusters with replacement*.

-Then, secondly, we consider the possibility of getting this exact number of successes
+Then, secondly, we consider the possibility of getting these exact numbers of successes for each cluster \\(1, 2, ...
+N\\).
+We consider all the possible ways of arranging the clusters, \\(N!\\), and then divide by the number of